Default mode network: History

 Raichle coined the term "default mode" in 2001 to describe resting state brain function; the concept rapidly became a central theme in neuroscience.
 Around this time the idea was developed that this network of brain areas is involved in internally directed thoughts and is suspended during specific goal-directed behaviors.
 In 2003, Greicius and colleagues examined resting state fMRI scans and looked at how correlated different sections in the brain are to each other.
 Their correlation maps highlighted the same areas already identified by the other researchers.
 This was important because it demonstrated a convergence of methods all leading to the same areas being involved in the DMN.
 Since then other networks have been identified, such as visual, auditory, and attention networks.
 Some of them are often anti-correlated with the default mode network.

 Until the mid-2000s, researchers labeled the default mode network as the "task-negative network" because it was deactivated when participants had to perform external goal-directed tasks.
 DMN was thought to only be active during passive rest and inactive during tasks.
 However, more recent studies have demonstrated the DMN to be active in certain internal goal-directed tasks such as social working memory and autobiographical tasks.

 Around 2007, the number of papers referencing the default mode network skyrocketed.
 In all years prior to 2007, there were 12 papers published that referenced "default mode network" or "default network" in the title; however, between 2007 and 2014 the number increased to 1,384 papers.
-One reason for the increase in papers is a result of the robust effect of finding the DMN with resting-state scans and independent component analysis (ICA).
-Another reason is the DMN can be measured with short and effortless resting-state scans, meaning they can be performed on any population including young children, clinical populations, and nonhuman primates.
-A third reason is that the role of the DMN has been expanded to more than just a passive brain network.
+One reason for the increase in papers was the robust effect of finding the DMN with resting-state scans and independent component analysis (ICA).
+Another reason was that the DMN could be measured with short and effortless resting-state scans, meaning they could be performed on any population including young children, clinical populations, and nonhuman primates.
+A third reason was that the role of the DMN was now understood to be more than just a passive brain network.